I'm Every Woman (Whitney Houston recording): Legacy and accolades

 On their list of the 25 best Houston songs prior to the singer's posthumous induction into the Rock and Roll Hall of Fame in 2020, Billboard also ranked it 13th place, writing that the song "[struck] a chord in the hearts of all women."
 Smooth Radio included the song in their list of fifteen best Houston songs, writing that the song was "a powerful anthem of female empowerment, celebrating the versatility and strength of women."
 In their list of best Houston songs, Entertainment Weekly ranked it eighth place writing how Houston took "the Chaka Khan original out of the disco era and transported it into early-'90s R&B funkland".
 It ranked 11th place among Houston's 20 on About.com.
 In their list of 15 essential Houston songs, The A.V.
 Club wrote that the song showed Houston's "versatility" in "full display" after the "soaring, ululating intro falls into pure disco pleasure".

+Ebony mentioned Houston's rendition of the song in their article, "The Evolution of Black Female Empowerment Anthems", writing of the rendition, "[Houston] paid homage to Chaka Khan’s original version and transformed it into a soaring anthem for female solidarity."
+It was included alongside other black feminist anthems such as Sister Rosetta Tharpe's "Strange Things Happening Every Day", Aretha Franklin's "Respect", Janet Jackson's "Control", Lauryn Hill's "Doo Wop (That Thing)" and Destiny's Child's "Independent Women Part 1".